todonnal/SSHocks/README.md

 <h1>SSHocks v.
 1.0</h1>

 SSHocks was born out of a penetration testing need.
 On a Red Team engagement, we need to get a Socks5 proxy up and fast.
 We originally had one working through an SSH tunnel using OpenSSH installed on a Windows 10 target.
 However, partway through our engagement, the client placed protections that stopped ssh.exe from functioning.
 I got to work and cobbled together this simple SSH client with full Socks5 support.
 I wanted it to be a single executable file so it was easy to upload.
-This project can be published via Visual Studio 2022 as a single file.
+This project can be published via *dotnet* as a single file.

 Example: *dotnet publish -c Release -r win-x64 --self-contained true -p:PublishSingleFile=true*